logo

 “What do you know?
 Unleash your imagination!”

-“Well, that’s a really nice spot!”
+“Well, it’s a really nice spot.”
 Quite expectantly, the junkie started fooling around.
 “Spanish style, a lovely garden, at least ten bedrooms, a couple of bathrooms with Jacuzzis… There’s a really wonderful porch out front, and the swimming pool is just swell!
 You know, I would absolutely lo-o-ove to—”

-No matter how unpleasant it felt, I raised my hand again and roughly thrust the barrel of my gun into his disgusting mouth because just encouraging the bustard to talk obviously didn’t work.
+No matter how unpleasant it felt, I raised my hand again and roughly thrust the barrel of my gun into his disgusting mouth because just encouraging the bastard to talk obviously didn’t work anymore.
 My poor iron friend!
-I really hoped he would forgive me for the humiliation I bestowed upon him.
+I hoped he would forgive me for the humiliation I bestowed upon him.

 “You know very well what kind of information I care about!”
 I hissed viciously.